 Best Time to Visit Shettihalli Church

 The best time to visit Shettihalli church is from July to October when you get to enjoy the surreal experience of a boat ride that takes you through the crumbling arches of the old church.
-You can also visit this place any time between December and May when the water level goes down and witness the charm and beauty of the ruins in all its glory.
+You can also visit this place any time between December and May.
+Witness the charm and beauty of the ruins in all its glory when the water level goes down.

 There is something about this abandoned monument that holds your attention.
 The silence here is beautiful.
 The sound of the river flowing is a song to the ears.
 The solitude experienced here is unmatched, unforgettable and certainly cannot be described in words.
 If you are someone who loves the offbeat, then this mysterious, floating church should be on your bucket list.
 And the fact that there are no people around makes this place absolutely safe for one of those weekend getaways after a tiring week.